jszurdi/jszurdi.github.io/research.md

 Pending, 2023

 ### Talks
+[Slides](/content/presentations/proactively_vb24_slides.pdf) of talk on using graphical neural networks to proactively uncover malicious infrastructure at Virus Bulletin 2024 in Dublin, Ireland.
 [Slides](/content/presentations/tds_www2021_slides.pdf) and
 [recording](https://www.youtube.com/watch?v=605C6-_eIlE) of online talk on abusive traffic distribution systems at WWW 2021.
 [Slides](/content/presentations/domainpolicy_weis2018_slides.pdf) of talk on domain registration policies and cybercrime at WEIS 2018 in Innsbruck, Austria.